davemosproject/knowledge-pool/README.md

 For further inputs please contact the corresponding author *Martyna Fidler* on the following email address: davemos.library@boku.ac.at <br/>

-This work was inspired by the Afrimap book: https://afrimapr.github.io/afrimapr-book/ and Bookdown: https://bookdown.org/
+This work uses bookdown package to build: https://bookdown.org/